 Antonio López-Jiménez.
-Murcia University Biology graduate.
-He teaches Biology at Torre Pacheo high school.
-He is undertaking faunal analysis and micromammalian Pleistocene biostratigraphy, biochronology and palaeobiology at Cueva Negra.
+Murcia University Biology graduate with a masters equivalent degree.
+He is a tenured, public high-school teacher of Biology.
+He undertakes faunal analysis and micromammalian Pleistocene biostratigraphy, biochronology and palaeobiology at Cueva Negra.
 For the past ten years at our Field School he has coordinated preliminary preparation, cleaning and registry of faunal remains at Cueva Negra and Sima de las Palomas.
 In 2018 his research on the Cueva Negra fossil micro-mammals has been published in the international palaeontological journal Historical Biology: "Small-mammal indicators of biochronology at Cueva Negra del Estrecho del Río Quípar (Caravaca de la Cruz, Murcia, SE Spain)", López et al., in Historical Biology 32, 18-33, 2020 doi: 10.1080/08912963.2018.1462804.
 For his coauthorship of other publications about Cueva Negra and Sima de las Palomas go to SOME RECENT PUBLICATIONS ABOUT WORK AT OUR SITES THAT MAY WELL INTEREST YOU.

 Jon Ortega-Rodrigáñez.
-Madrid Autonomous University Biology graduate.
+Madrid Autonomous University Biology graduate with a masters equivalent degree.
 He is an expert in cleaning and identifying Sima de las Palomas Neanderthal skeletal remains.
 He has taken part in the Cueva Negra and Sima de las Palomas excavations for the past ten years and assists our helpers both on site and in the lab.
+In 2023 he is working on a museum project for displaying accurately the SP96 "Paloma" Neanderthal skeleton as it was found when we uncovered it during the Sima de las Palomas excavations.
 For his coauthorship of publications about Cueva Negra and Sima de las Palomas go to SOME RECENT PUBLICATIONS ABOUT WORK AT OUR SITES THAT MAY WELL INTEREST YOU.